 After being arrested or charged with a crime, including a felony or misdemeanor, a defendant’s first formal appearance in court is an arraignment.
 An arraignment is usually a short court proceeding.

-A defendant’s first formal appearance in court after being arrested or charged with a crime.
-This is normally a short proceeding.
-At arraignment, a judge or magistrate will inform the defendant of the criminal charges he or she is facing, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted of the crime.
+At the arraignment, a judge or magistrate will inform the defendant of the criminal charges, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted of the crime.
 They will then decide on an appropriate bond or bail that must be posted before the defendant can be released from custody.

 Every criminal defendant in Michigan has a right to a lawyer at the hearing.
 A retailed criminal defense attorney will help the accused prepare for the hearing to ensure they receive a low or personal bond.

 An arraignment is the first court proceeding in a criminal case.
 A criminal defendant is advised by a magistrate or judge of the charges that have been filed against them, their legal and constitutional rights, and the maximum penalties.
 A criminal defendant then enters a plea (guilty, not guilty, no contest), the issue of bond is determined, and a future court date is set.

 What is the primary purpose of the arraignment?

 To inform a criminal defendant of the charges against them.

 Does an arraignment mean you’re going to jail?

 An arraignment does not automatically mean a criminal defendant will go to jail.
 Depending on the nature of the charges, it is possible to be released on a personal, surety, cash, or 10% bond during the pendency of a criminal case.